AP English Literature

 8-10 hours, depending on the week and the amount of bonus material the student chooses to cover.
 This includes required reading, extra credit, group discussion, short essays and multiple choice questions.

 Mrs. Serbicki is an experienced Advanced Placement English instructor with a professional background in writing, media, editing, and advertising.
 She is a 2009 graduate of Franciscan University of Steubenville with a BA in Communication Arts and a Minor in Philosophy.
-This upcoming school year will be her seventh year teaching high-level online courses; in addition to teaching AP Literature with PA Homeschoolers, she also currently teaches AP Language, Creative Writing, and SAT English Prep with Debra Bell's Aim Academy.
-She has many years of experience providing student tutoring in areas of writing and mechanics as well as experience in small print publication and editing.
-Her students (including all course and tutoring students) have won over 14 Silver Keys and 11 Gold Keys in the Scholastic Art and Writing Awards.
-The majority of her Literature students earn 4s or 5s on the AP Literature exam.
+This upcoming school year will be her tenth year teaching high-level online courses; in addition to teaching AP Literature with PA Homeschoolers, she also currently teaches AP Language, Creative Writing, and SAT English Prep with Debra Bell's Aim Academy.
+She has many years of experience providing student tutoring in areas of writing and mechanics as well as experience in small print publication and editing; she is a published author of poetry, fiction, nonfiction essay, and creative memoir across multiple literary journals.
+Over the past decade her students (including all course and tutoring students) have won many Silver Keys and Gold Keys in the Scholastic Art and Writing Awards.
+In 2018 Mrs. Serbicki received recognition from the Scholastic Art and Writing Awards as “an educator whose dedication, commitment, and guidance are represented by student work selected for national honors.”

 Student Reviews of Mrs. Serbicki's classes (you may also read more student reviews through the link at the bottom of this page):